r-Techsupport/rTS_Wiki/docs/disks/dynamic-disks.md

 ## Types of dynamic volumes
 ### Spanned
+Also called `JBOD` this is several disks laid side by side with data written randomly across them.
+When using '2' 1TB disks, you will have a total of 2TB of space.
+This is not fault tolerant, losing either disk will result in a loss of all data.

+> 📝  Data is written sequentially, starting at the head of one disk and moving through each disk as they fill

 ### Striped
+Data will be broken in to equal parts and written to every disk in the group.
+By splitting the data across several disks you improve the read speeds back off the disk.
+This is typically used for performance gains on HDDs.
+Like spanning, losing any one disk results in a loss of all data.

 ### Mirrored
+A fault tolerant solution where data is duplicated (mirrored) between disks.
+This is used to protect against disk failure in a data set but is NOT a backup method by itself.
+Losing any disk in this array will result in NO data loss, but a new disk must replace the bad.

 ##  Creating a dynamic disk volume
 1. Hit Win+R to open the run dialog and type "diskmgmt.msc"